• Skip to primary navigation

 How To Make Tofu Crispy?

 The trick to making tofu crispy is leaving it alone in the pan.
 Use a non-stick skillet over medium or medium-high heat with a light layer of oil.
-Cook the tofu for 3 minutes without moving it at all.
+Cook the tofu for at least 3 minutes without moving it at all.
 Then flip the tofu and cook 2 to 3 minutes more.

 Can You Eat Raw Tofu?